1.1. What is the overall aim of the WiFi4EU initiative?

 As specified in Annex I of the Grant Agreement, a hotspot 2.0 is a requirement for the WiFi4EU equipment to be installed to benefit from a WiFi4EU voucher.
 The Passpoint Certification Program is required to ensure the interoperability of the equipment not only with other manufacturers, but also with the single authentication service that the Commission will provide at a later stage in Phase II of the WiFi4EU implementation.

 9.6.
-Can you provide a list of equipment that meets the WiFi4UE requirements?
+Can you provide a list of equipment that meets the WiFi4EU requirements?

-Here you can find the list of published Wi-Fi CERTIFIED Passpoint® devices.
+Here you can find the list of published Wi-Fi CERTIFIED Passpoint® devices - passpoint certified products.

 9.7.
 Does the WiFi4EU initiative operate a captive portal server?

 Annex 1/article I.5.1 of the Grant Agreement lists the requirements to be met for the captive portal in Phase I of the deployment.
 Note that in this phase, there is no centralised captive portal server.
 In Phase II, the captive portal hosting will be centralised and the equipment should be reconfigured accordingly.
 During this phase, the Commission will provide a secured single authentication service and the municipalities will have to reconfigure their networks to connect to it.
-Nevertheless, the captive portal will continue to be a responsibility of each municipality.
+Nevertheless, municipalities will need to continue offering the captive portal.
 See also Q9.4.

 9.8.
 What is our deadline to select the installation provider?